Blue-spotted Salamander

 Adult Characteristics:

 12-14 costal grooves (grooves between rib-like ridges that run down the sides of the body).
 Males are slightly smaller than females and have longer, more flattened tails.
-During breeding males have swollen vents.
+During breeding season males have swollen vents.

 Larvae Characteristics: